-Mitochondrial Disease
+Mitochondrial disease

-affects different people
+affects different people at different ages

 in different ways.

-Q: So, what is ‘mito’?
+Q: So, what is ‘mito’ short for?

-A: It’s short for Mitochondrial Disease.
+A: It’s short for mitochondrial disease.

 Q: What’s mitochondrial disease?